 The new EU General Data Protection Regulation (GDPR) comes into force on 25th May 2018.

-So, as I live in the Netherlands, and do build my email list, I was wondering what to expect and what to do regarding GDPR?
+So, as I live in the Netherlands, I was wondering what to expect and what I need to do regarding GDPR?

 - GDPR for marketers: best practice, tips and case studies published on Econsultancy.

 - What is the General Data Protection Regulation? on Facebook Business.